This long post is dedicated to readers who take day trips using public buses from Singapore to JB and wish to explore JB food on foot.

 For the information of Muslim readers, both Hua Mui and IT Roo are certified Halal.

-Along the main street, Jalan Wong Ah Fook is Kam Long fish head curry.
+Along the main street, Jalan Wong Ah Fook, there is Kam Long fish head curry.
 The secret of Kam Long’s success?
 It makes its popular curry fish head with the freshest fish and vegetables – that’s it.
 Try it.
 Many people rave about Kam Long’s curry fish head as the lunch time crowd testifies.

 When you feel the afternoon heat, pop by the 100 year old Kok Yow Yong herbal tea shop for a quick thirst quencher.
 If you need an extra energy boost or to fight off a cold, you can even ask for a "special".